sachinkumar-mygurukulam/test/employee-api-poc.md

 ## Objective

-This Proof of Concept demonstrates the installation, configuration, and basic usage of the Employee REST API—a Golang-based microservice that performs employee-related operations within the OT-Micro[...]
+This Proof of Concept demonstrates the installation, configuration, and basic usage of the Employee REST API—a Golang-based microservice that performs employee-related operations within the OT-Microservice.

 ---